-If you are an inhabitant of MA and looking for an academy for Parkour in MA you have landed at the right place.
-New England Sport Academy (NESA) is one of the leading academies of Parkour in MA to offer you the training and learning sessions matching international standards.
+If you are an inhabitant of MA and looking for an academy for Parkour you have landed at the right place.
+New England Sport Academy (NESA) is one of the leading academies of Parkour in New England to offer you the training and learning sessions matching international standards.

 Parkour is the physical discipline of training to overcome any obstacle within one's path by adapting one's movements to the environment.